William Chaloner: Coining scams

 Chaloner was renowned in the coining community for the quality of his work and his prolific success.
 He purchased a large house in the semi-rural suburb of Knightsbridge, rode in a carriage, bought plate and dressed like a gentleman.

 Isaac Newton noted that Chaloner was:

-Chaloner now abandoned his family and had affairs with female coiners, the most significant of whom was Joan Porter (fl.
+Chaloner now abandoned his family and had affairs with female coiners, among them Joan Porter (fl.
 1692–1699).
-It was in the guise of a knowledgeable but respectable citizen that he subsequently became able to "offer his services" to Parliament and the Royal Mint.
+It was in the guise of a knowledgeable but respectable citizen that he became able to "offer his services" to Parliament and the Royal Mint.

 In mid-1692 William Blackford was condemned for passing out counterfeit guineas and denounced Chaloner, so he absconded until after Blackford was hanged.

-His next scheme was for forgeries of the mint's "machine-struck" coins, so he recruited Thomas Holloway and bought a house in Egham, Surrey, where the noise of coining and hot moulding machines would not be suspicious.
+His next scheme was for forgeries of the mint's "machine-struck" coins.
+He recruited Thomas Holloway and bought a house in Egham, Surrey, where the noise of coining and hot moulding machines would not be suspicious.
 It was also outside the legal boundary of London.
-Among the group was John Peers, a molten metal and moulding specialist, but on 18 May 1697 he appeared before magistrates on an unrelated charge, and denounced Chaloner's Egham operation as part of his plea.
-Newton heard about this by accident three months later so arrested Peers for questioning and then recruited him as an agent.
+Among the group was John Peers, a molten metal and moulding specialist.
+On 18 May 1697 he appeared before magistrates on an unrelated charge, and denounced Chaloner's Egham operation as part of his plea.
+Newton heard about this by accident three months later, so arrested Peers for questioning and then recruited him as an agent.
 Peers rejoined Holloway in Egham and produced 18 forged shillings, enabling Newton to arrest Holloway for coining.

 An inventive coiner, Chaloner taught Thomas Holloway a new method of coining, using small, easily concealed stamps.

 By the 1690s Chaloner had become: